 For this trip we brought our own bikes to Cuba and sold them at the end of the trip.
 We choose old but reliable and well maintained hybrid bikes.
 Rachel originally had bought them second hand to start a bike rental business in her home town Ballina.
 Since we were about to upgrade for new models it was the perfect timing to take two of the Raleigh Pioneer 2 bikes away with us to show them a different world.

 Remember there is no bike equipment shop in Cuba and the only place where you can maybe find spares is Havana.
 So you want to be prepared.
-We got incredibly lucky on our old Raleigh bikes and didn’t need any of the spare equipment.
+We got incredibly lucky on our old Raleigh bikes and didn’t need any of the spare parts we took.
 We didn’t even have a puncture.
-Listening to the stories of other cyclist we met along the way we would bring the same things again.
+Listening to the stories of other cyclists we met along the way, it reassured us that we got it right and we would bring the same things again.

 Here is what we packed: